openshift-psap/specfem-client/documentation/specfem_blog.md

 instance).

 Finally, the `MPIJob` is [created][mpi_created] and [awaited][mpi_awaited].
-As a side node, OpenMPI executions seem never to return a non-null error code, so we parse the launch pod logs to detect issues and abort the client execution if necessary.
+As a side note, OpenMPI executions seem never to return a non-null error code, so we parse the launch Pod logs to detect issues and abort the client execution if necessary.

 [Kubeflow MPI Operator]: https://github.com/kubeflow/mpi-operator